Tamschi/lignin-dom/README.md

 A DOM differ for [lignin].

-Aside from diffing lignin `Node`s to adjust HTML elements, it's also possible to construct `Node` trees from HTML elements.
+Aside from diffing lignin `Node`s to adjust HTML, MathML and SVG elements, it's also possible to construct new `Node` trees from these DOM elements.

 To generate HTML strings, use [lignin-html] instead.